arecker/blog/posts/2014-04-03_welcome-home.md

 * **New Domain**: My blog is now located at [alexrecker.com](http://alexrecker.com).
 But you knew that already.
 You *are* reading this after all.
 I will be setting up a site redirect from the old blog and porting over all the posts that weren't total garbage over to this one.
 So you don't have to worry your pretty little head about fixing your bookmarks.
 * **Facebook Comments Only**: I appreciate the comments - especially when they get zesty.
 I just don't want to have to store them anymore.
 Additionally, the old blog supported comments from Google+ too.
 I accompany my decision to drop support for Google+ with a sincere apology to the only person who has ever used Google+ to comment on my Blog.  *Drew - I hope we can still be friends.*
 * **RSS is not working (yet)**: RSS is not supported right now because of a small hang-up - and that is...
 I'm not smart enough right now to write a RSS generator.
-I'm going throw a few more monkeys and typewriters at it and see what kind of progress I can make, for again, I offer my sincere apologies to my one RSS subscriber.  *Drew - it's not you... it's me.*
+I'm going to throw a few more monkeys and typewriters at it and see what kind of progress I can make.
+Again, I offer my sincere apologies to my *one* RSS subscriber.  *Drew - it's not you... it's me.*

 ### Brave New World
 That being said, welcome to my new site.
 There's a lot of stuff still broken, but I'm going to do what I can.
-We can take this journey together - blogger and reader marching lock step, hand-in-hand, making our way through this brave new world of embarassing markdown parsing glitches and catastrophic runtime errors.
+We can take this journey together - blogger and reader marching lock-step, hand-in-hand, making our way through this brave new world of embarassing markdown parsing glitches and catastrophic runtime errors.

 And please be noisy!
 Beat the hell out of this thing.
 You can't battle test a website without thowing some grenades.
 Go ahead and load it up on your tablet, iPhone, Wii, and tamagotchi (if you still have one laying around).